Bixilon/Minosoft/ReadMe.md

 The Hypixel prototype lobby (taken in 91ab431004fa1ae132a1eb1115550f84c27f48f8).

 ## Launcher

-The "Launcher" is not really a launcher, it is just a (beautifully designed, but functional) server list with account management functionality.
+The "Launcher" is not really a launcher, it is just a (beautifully designed and functional) server list with account management functionality.
 Launcher is in quotation marks, because it is not really a launcher.
 It is the game.
-You click on run and see this window.
-All downloads, loadings, ... happen before it asynchronous in the background.
-If you double-click on the server. you can connect to it.
+You click on run and this window will be shown to you.
+All downloads, loadings, ... happen before it asynchronous before showing it.
+After double-clicking on the server. you can connect to it.
 Once connected (= Received spawn location), you can play :)
 ![Server list](doc/img/server_list.png)

 ## Version support